 Athletes can be prone to developing certain types of foot and ankle problems including plantar fasciitis and heel spurs.
 At our office, we offer many state-of-the-art treatments for our patients, including extracorporeal shock wave therapy (ESWT).
 This is an FDA approved therapy that is used by our doctor to treat patients who have plantar fasciitis and heel spurs, and who have not successfully had their injury successfully treated using more traditional treatment methods.
 Athletes are prone to developing plantar fasciitis when they run and jump on hard surfaces over an extended period of time.
 When a patient has plantar fasciitis, they have an inflammation of the tissues that run between the heel and spread out to the toes.
 ESWT is a noninvasive treatment that uses high intensity sound waves for the treatment of chronic foot problems.
 This innovative treatment has proven to be extremely helpful for treating patients with heel pain from plantar fasciitis or heel spur syndrome; Achilles tendinitis; and foot fractures that are proving quite stubborn in their healing.
 If you have had heel pain for at least six months, and other traditional treatments have not worked, our foot doctor may want to provide you with this treatment option.
-Other more conservative treatments for a Rockville Centre sports injury of plantar fasciitis or heel spur often include: supportive taping or strapping; prescription orthotics; cortisone injections; physiotherapy; below the knee casting; and night splints.
+Other more conservative treatments for a sports injury of plantar fasciitis or heel spur often include: supportive taping or strapping; prescription custom biomechanical orthotics; cortisone injections; physiotherapy; below the knee casting; and night splints.

-Hammertoes don’t have to be a serious condition.
-But they can cause pain and soreness in the foot, and should be treated with the proper options before they become worse.
+Hammertoes do not have to be a serious condition.
+But they can cause pain and soreness in the foot, and should be treated appropriately before they become worse.
 We provide treatment ranging from conservative to surgical correction

-Rockville Centre gout is a form of arthritis.
+Gout is a form of arthritis.
 It is caused by an excess of uric acid in your blood.
 Symptoms associated with it include stiffness, swelling, and pain.
 The reason that you experience those signs are because the uric acid forms hard crystals in your joints.
-Rockville Centre gout can develop in various joints in your body, including in your arm (such as the elbow).
+Gout can develop in various joints in your body, including in your arm (such as the elbow).
 But by far, the most common place that it forms is in your big toe.
 Typically, a gout attack will last anywhere from a day to a week or two, but even if it goes away, this does not mean that everything is fine and that you don't need to do anything about it.
 Many people get recurrences of gout, often frequently and regularly.
 It is not an isolate incident, and the more times it occurs, the more chance there is that you could end up sustaining damage to your joints affected by it, or the tendons, or other surrounding tissue.
 You could wait it out when you have an attack, but if you come in to see our foot doctor, there are treatments that can lead to greater comfort, including corticosteroid shots, and other medication.
 You can try taking ibuprofen for the pain, but avoid aspirin, which raises uric acid levels in the blood, adding to the problem at hand.
 Our foot doctor will also recommend a diet designed to limit the chances of recurrence.
-It is a good idea to avoid meat, seafood, and alcohol (particularly beer).
+It is a good idea to avoid meat, seafood, and alcohol (especially wine and beer).